The Year Without a Santa Claus

-The Year Without a Santa Claus is a 1974 animated Christmas television special produced by Rankin/Bass Productions.
+The Year Without a Santa Claus is a 1974 stop-motion animated Christmas television special produced by Rankin/Bass Productions.
 The story is based on Phyllis McGinley's 1956 book.
 It is narrated by Shirley Booth (her final acting credit before her retirement from acting) and stars the voices of Mickey Rooney, Dick Shawn and George S. Irving.
 It was originally broadcast on December 10, 1974, on ABC.

 Plot

 Santa Claus awakens with a cold in early December.
 When a Christmas elf doctor sarcastically says that nobody cares about Christmas like they used to, Santa decides to forego his annual Christmas Eve journey.
 Hoping to change Santa's mind, Mrs. Claus instructs two elves named Jingle and Jangle to seek evidence of Christmas spirit.

-Jingle and Jangle leave with Santa's youngest reindeer Vixen and land in a small town in the Southern United States called Southtown, loosely based on Oxford, Mississippi.
+Jingle and Jangle leave with Santa's youngest reindeer Vixen and land in Southtown, a small town in the Southern United States.
 Unfortunately, their efforts to find Christmas spirit are fruitless, and Vixen is detained by a dog catcher and taken to the local pound.

 After learning that Vixen is missing, Santa travels to Southtown, disguised as a civilian named "Klaus".
 There, he meets a boy named Ignatius "Iggy" Thistlewhite and his family.
-After Santa leaves to rescue Vixen, Iggy realizes Santa's true identity and resolves to help the elves.
-Jingle, Jangle and Iggy visit the town's mayor, who agrees to release Vixen if they make it snow in Southtown.
+After Santa leaves to rescue Vixen, Iggy realizes Santa's true identity and resolves to help.
+Iggy meets up with Jingle and Jangle, who are on their way to request help from the jovial mayor of Southtown.
+The mayor laughs off Jingle, Jangle, and Iggy's stories, but he jokingly agrees to release Vixen if the elves can make it snow in Southtown.
+Unbeknownst to them, Santa has already visited the pound, freed Vixen, and returned to the North Pole.

-Mrs. Claus collects the trio, and they ask Snow Miser, the keeper of cold weather, to dispatch snow to Southtown for a day.
-He says that he cannot oblige because Southtown is situated within his step-brother Heat Miser's domain.
-They approach Heat Miser, and he offers to cooperate if Snow Miser hands over the North Pole.
-When neither brother proves willing to cede to the other's wishes, Mrs. Claus tells them that she is going to have to "go over their heads".
-As Mrs. Claus leaves, Snow Miser and Heat Miser blame each other as Mrs. Claus is going to speak to their mother.
-When Iggy asks what Mrs. Claus means by that comment, Jingle and Jangle tell Iggy that they are going to go see Mother Nature.

-Mrs. Claus' narration stated that she never interacted with Mother Nature before and noted how she did not want to be disturbed.
-At Mother Nature's house, Mrs. Claus consults with her about the situation.
-Summoning Snow Miser and Heat Miser to her, Mother Nature persuades her sons to reach a compromise or two where Snow Miser will let it snow in South Town and Heat Miser will allow one warm day at the North Pole.
+The elves request help from Mrs. Claus, who collects the trio and brings them to the realm of Snow Miser, the keeper of cold weather, to dispatch snow to Southtown.
+Snow Miser informs them that Southtown is situated within the domain of his step-brother, Heat Miser, who would never allow it.
+They approach Heat Miser, and he offers to cooperate if Snow Miser allows him similar control over the North Pole.
+When neither brother proves willing to give in to the other's wishes, Mrs. Claus brings the dispute to their mother, Mother Nature, against the brothers' protests.
+Mother Nature summons Snow Miser and Heat Miser to her, and forcefully persuades her sons to reach a compromise where Heat Miser will let it snow in South Town and Snow Miser will allow one warm day at the North Pole.

-As Christmas approaches, the children of the world send presents to Santa, generating international headlines.
+The mayor of Southtown, stunned by the snow and realizing the elves were telling the truth, puts out a call to give Santa Claus an official day off for the upcoming Christmas.
+The news crosses the world, and as Christmas approaches, the children of the world send presents to Santa, generating international headlines.
 Touched by the outpouring of generosity, Santa decides to embark on his yuletide journey after all.
 Mrs. Claus remarks that "yearly, newly, faithfully and truly, somehow Santa Claus always comes".